Vera Cruz (film): Legacy

 Critic and historian Dave Kehr would later cite Vera Cruz as one of the most influential films of the 1950s, inspiring later Westerns by such directors as Sam Peckinpah and especially Sergio Leone.
 Kehr also praised Cooper and Lancaster's performances in the film, writing that "the generational transition from an aging star to his up-and-coming replacement has seldom been handled with better humor or more biting wit."

-Home media

-Vera Cruz was released to DVD by MGM Home Video on April 1, 2003, and to Blu-Ray on June 7, 2011.